zerkotin/javascript/README.md

 - ES2017 and ES2020

 ## Design Patterns
-Design patterns in javascript are not a common commodity, but they are important to learn as they can be tricky sometimes.
+Design patterns in javascript are not commonly used, but they are important to learn as they can be tricky sometimes.

 ### Order
 - [promises.js](Patterns/promises.js)